-HIV Ireland works to ensure that the voices and experiences of people living with, or vulnerable to, HIV are meaningfully included in national policy development promoting health and social wellbeing.
-This is achieved through promotion of key public healthcare initiatives such as the national rollout of Pre Exposure Prophylaxis (PrEP) medication and participation in multiple national or international policy fora including Fast Track Cities - a global partnership between almost 300 cities and municipalities committed to attaining the UNAIDS 95-95-95 targets; the North Inner City Drugs and Alcohol Task Force (NICDATF); Healthy Ireland: A Framework for Improved Health and Wellbeing 2013-2025; the National Sexual Health Strategy 2015-2020; Reducing Harm Supporting Recovery: A health-led response to drug and alcohol use in Ireland 2017-2025; and the National LGBTi + Inclusion Strategy 2019-2021.
+HIV Ireland works to prevent new HIV transmissions, combat stigma and discrimination, empower and support people impacted by HIV and raise awareness of HIV and related issues.
+This is achieved through promotion of key public healthcare initiatives such as the continued rollout of the National Pre Exposure Prophylaxis (PrEP) programme and participation in multiple national or international policy fora including Fast Track Cities - a global partnership of more than 300 cities and municipalities committed to attaining the UNAIDS 95-95-95 targets; Healthy Ireland: A Framework for Improved Health and Wellbeing 2013-2025; the National Sexual Health Strategy 2015-2020; Reducing Harm Supporting Recovery: A health-led response to drug and alcohol use in Ireland 2017-2025; and the National LGBTI + Inclusion Strategy 2019-2021.

 HIV Ireland's Community Support programme continued to support people living with HIV (PLWHIV), including newly diagnosed people and PLWHIV who have recently arrived in Ireland.
-Support is provided though one-to-one support services, advocacy, counselling and the provision of volunteer peer support services.
-Community support staff provide dedicated outreach and training services, information on HIV/STI prevention, free resources including condoms and lube through the National Condom Distribution service, testing and referral services, information on sexual health and wellbeing, and Information/responses to queries on HIV, HIV treatment and related topics.
+Support is provided though one-to-one support services, advocacy, counselling, outreach, and the provision of volunteer peer support services.
+Community support staff provide dedicated outreach and training services, information on HIV/STI prevention, free resources including condoms and lube through the National Condom Distribution service, testing and referral services, information on sexual health and wellbeing, and information/responses to queries on HIV, HIV treatment and related topics.

-HIV Ireland works directly with a wide range of communities including gay, bisexual and other men who have sex with men, migrants and new communities, asylum seekers and refugees, sex workers, people who use drugs, people who are homeless, women including migrant women, and other groups and communities at increased vulnerability to HIV acquisition.
-In 2022, HIV worked with the HSE to respond to the needs of refugees arriving in Ireland as a result of the conflict in Ukraine.
-Services included support and advocacy, translation and interpretation, and referral for HIV treatment and care was offered to refugees in accommodation centres.
+HIV Ireland works directly with a wide range of communities including gay, bisexual and other men who have sex with men (gbMSM), migrants and new communities, asylum seekers and refugees, sex workers, people who use drugs, people who are homeless, women including migrant women, and other groups and communities at increased vulnerability to HIV acquisition.
+In 2023, HIV continued to provide support to refugees arriving in Ireland as a result of the ongoing conflict in Ukraine.
+Services, including support and advocacy, translation and interpretation, and referral for HIV treatment and care, were offered to refugees in accommodation centres.

-Advocacy interventions in 2022 related to experiences of stigma and discrimination for PLWHIV.
-This includes providing support to people with cases before the Workplace Relations Commission concerning alleged discrimination in accessing goods and services.
+Research published in 2023 by HIV Ireland showed a significant number of people continue to experience stigma and discrimination in healthcare settings.
+Support was provided to people with cases before the Workplace Relations Commission concerning alleged discrimination in accessing goods and services.
 Other advocacy interventions related to direct provision accommodation for asylum seekers, access to housing, access to health and social care services, and matters pertaining to social protection.
-Support interventions continued to focus on disclosure in personal and formal settings, making decisions in relation to HIV care, access to counseiling and psychological support and, access to peer support.
-Information interventions were provided on disclosure to employers, access to vaccines, financial matters, and the provision of information to people coming to live or returning to Ireland, including in languages other than English.
+Support interventions continued to focus on disclosure in personal and formal settings, making decisions in relation to HIV care, access to counselling and psychological support and, access to peer support.

-HIV Ireland's Education and Training programme develops and delivers training to health and social care professionals on topics including HIV, HIV prevention, HIV stigma and discrimination, sexually transmitted infections (STIs) hepatitis, a HIV and HIV prevention training-for-trainers programme for youth and community workers, and issues pertaining to drug use harm reduction.
-Delivery of face-to-face training continued to be impacted by the surge in COVID-19 cases in the first half of 2022, with additional training and education courses offered online.
-Information on HIV, HIV prevention, and HIV stigma was disseminated in hard copy and through social media and other electronic means.
+HIV Ireland Education and Training programme develops and delivers training to health and social care professionals on topics including HIV, HIV prevention, HIV stigma and discrimination, sexually transmitted infections (STIs) hepatitis, a HIV and HIV prevention training-for-trainers programme for youth and community workers, issues pertaining to drug use harm reduction.
+HIV Ireland continues to roll out online training and education courses having developed a suite of e-learning resources.
+Resources in development include information and education modules for oral healthcare and other practitioners.
+Other information resources on HIV, HIV prevention, and HIV stigma was disseminated in hard copy and through social media and other electronic means.